 Deep Learning can be used for lots of interesting things, but often it may feel that only the most intelligent of engineers are able to create such applications.
 But this simply isn’t true.

 Through Keras and other high level deep learning libraries everyone can create and use deep learning models no matter his understanding of the theory and inner working of an algorithm.

 In this article, we will look at how to use a recurrent neural network to create new text in the style of Sir Arthur Conan Doyle using his book called “The Adventures of Sherlock Holmes” as our dataset.

 We can get the data from the Gutenberg website.
 We just need to save it as a text (.txt) file and delete the Gutenberg header and footer embedded in the text.
 If you don’t want to do this yourself you can get the text as well as all the code covered in this article from my Github.

 Recurrent Neural Networks(RNN) are the state of the art algorithm for sequential data.
 This is because they can remember their previous inputs, through an internal memory.

 In this article I won’t go into how a recurrent neural network works but if you are interested you can check out my video explaining how an RNN works or you can check out this great article from Niklas Donges.

 Creating our dataset

-As usual we will start creating our dataset.
+As usual we will start of by creating our dataset.
 In order to be able to use our textual data with an RNN we need to transform it to numeric values.
 We then will create a sequence of characters as our X data and use the following character as our Y value.
 And lastly we will transform our data into an array of booleans.